2. Markov Processes#

 for every \(x\) in the state space.
 Thus, integration is over \(x^*\) and conditioning is captured by \(x\), where \(x^*\) is a possible realization of next period’s state and \(x\) is a realization of this period’s state.

-Often, but not always, the conditional distributions have densities against a common distribution \(\lambda(dx^*)\) to be used to integrate over states.
+Often, though not always, the conditional distributions have densities with respect to a common distribution \(\lambda(dx^*)\) to be used to integrate over states.
 That lets us use a transition density to represent the conditional probability measure:

 where the conditional densities with respect to the measure \(\lambda\) satisfy: